Babcock in talks to buy stake in Avincis - source

 "However, there can be no certainty that these discussions will lead to any transaction or any certainty as to the terms upon which any such transaction might proceed."

-Avincis, which provides air services from search and rescue to oil rig passenger transport in 10 countries, confirmed in a statement that talks are underway.
+Avincis, which provides air services from search and rescue to oil rig passenger transport in 10 countries, could not be immediately reached for comment.

 Shares in Babcock have risen 37 percent so far this year, compared with a 21 percent rise in the FTSE 100, and are near an all-time high, seemingly defying a backdrop of austerity and greater scrutiny of public contractors in Britain.